-What Can a Handyman Do in Tuscaloosa, AL?
+What Can a Handyman Do Without a License in Tuscaloosa, AL?

 In Tuscaloosa (Tuscaloosa County), most “handyman” work can be done without an Alabama state general contractor license only if each job stays under the state’s contractor-license threshold and you avoid regulated trades (electrical, plumbing, HVAC/gas).
 Even when you are exempt from the state contractor license, you typically still must hold a City of Tuscaloosa business license and pull building permits when the scope triggers permitting (structural, mechanical, electrical, plumbing).